 Originally published in 2015, I think it helps to have an annual reminder.

 Public Service Announcement: The palms we receive on Palm Sunday are blessed objects or sacramentals that need to be treated reverently, not as toys, mere craft material or trash.

-Every Palm Sunday I just cringe because the palms are abused and such a distraction during Mass.
-The sound of palms being ripped apart is similar to fingernails on a chalkboard.
+Every Palm Sunday I just cringe because the blessed palms are abused and such a distraction during Mass.
+The sound of palms being ripped apart is similar to me like the sound of fingernails on a chalkboard.
 There are all sorts of pieces of palms on the pews and floor.
 And as for the rest of the palms, they often become an object of play, or part of a distracting craft project during the Mass.

 We are asked to hold up the palms during the sprinkling and procession.
 After Father prays the Collect, the blessed palms are no longer necessary during the rest of the Mass.
 The palms should be put in a place in the pew so they are not a distraction.

 At the beginning of Mass on Palm Sunday, the palms are blessed with either of these prayers:

 Almighty ever-living God, sanctify + these branches with your blessing, that we, who follow Christ the King in exultation, may reach the eternal Jerusalem through him.
 Who lives and reigns for ever and ever...

 Increase the faith of those who place their hope in you, O God, and graciously hear the prayers of those who call on you that we we, who today hold high these branches to hail Christ in his triumph, may bear fruit for you by good works accomplished in him.
 Who lives and reigns for ever and ever...